 Classically, a ferromagnetic $XY$ phase is stabilized, $\vec{S}_i \equiv S\left(\vhat{x} \cos{\phi} + \vhat{y} \sin{\phi}\right)$, with an accidental \uone{} degeneracy in the angle $\phi$.
 Quantum fluctuations lift this degeneracy and select the $\psi_2$ state, corresponding in this language to $\phi = 2\pi n/6$ with $n=0,1,\dots,5$~\cite{Savary2012,Zhitomirsky2012}.
 The ObQD potential can be modeled as $V(\phi) = -\g\cos{(6\phi)}$ due to the three-fold symmetry of the lattice~\cite{Savary2012}.

 To simplify our analysis we will consider a minimal version of this model with $J_{zz} = J_{z\pm}=0$ and vary the ratio $J_{\pm\pm}/J_{\pm}$~\cite{Zhitomirsky2012}.
-We have performed full ED on single cubic unit cell of the pyrochlore lattice of $N=16$ spins, exploiting translation invariance to reduce the block size.
+We have performed full ED on a single cubic unit cell of the pyrochlore lattice of $N=16$ spins, exploiting translation invariance to reduce the block size.
 The spectrum as a function of $J_{\pm\pm}/J_{\pm}$ is shown in Fig.~\ref{fig:eto-spectrum}.
 The low lying states form an Anderson tower corresponding to a \uone{} quantum rotor, with energy levels approximately given by $m^2 B J_{\pm}$ where $m$ is an integer and $B\approx 0.4248$.

 We can see that there is a very weak splitting in the third excited doublet, corresponding to mixing of the $m=\pm 3$ states.
-Explicitly, we extend this as in the main text and construct a BLM model of the form
+Explicitly, following the methodology presented in the main text, we construct a BLM model of the form

-where $S^z = \sum_i S^z_i$ and $N=16$.
+where $S_{\rm tot}^z = \sum_i S^z_i$ and $N=16$.
 Following the same line of argument as the main text, we can extract the coefficient $\g$ directly from the splitting, with the splitting given as

 For a sixteen site cluster this implies that $\g \approx 1.122 \Delta_{\rm BLM}$.
 The value of $\g$ obtained using the splitting from ED spectrum as a function of $J_{\pm\pm}/J_{\pm}$ is shown in Fig.~\ref{fig:eto-splitting}, alongside the value for $\g$ inferred from LSWT by comparison of the ZPEs of the $\psi_2$ and $\psi_3$ states~\cite{Savary2012}.